kappapee/piphos/README.md

 ### Common Issues

 **Q: "unable to load configuration file" error**

 A: Create the configuration directory and file manually:

 ```bash
 mkdir -p ~/.config/piphos
 echo '{"token":"your_token","tender":"github"}' > ~/.config/piphos/config.json
 ```

 **Q: "invalid GitHub token format" error**

 A: Ensure your GitHub token starts with `ghp_`, `gho_`, or `github_pat_` and has `gist` permissions.

 **Q: "no piphos records on tender" error**

 A: Run `piphos push -t github` first to create initial data.

 **Q: Network timeout errors**

 A: Check your internet connection and try a different beacon service.

 ---

 For more help, please [open an issue](https://github.com/kappapee/piphos/issues) on GitHub.

+This document was generated in part from conversations with Claude Sonnet 4.